SIM Card Viruses: How To Tell If Your SIM card Is Infected And What To Do

 2. Download and install the free app with anti-virus software on your phone (examples include Avast Mobile Security, AVG AntiVirus, Bitdefender)

-3. Click “scan” if available in the application you just installed
+3. Click “scan” is available in the application you just installed

 How SIM Card Viruses Spread: